apache/fury-site/docs/guide/dart/troubleshooting.md

 in another Dart library.
 Privacy affects generated access, not whether the field exists in the schema.

-- A private field declared in the same library as the child needs no parent annotation.
-- For a private field declared in another library, annotate a public hierarchy boundary in that declaring library with `@ForyStruct(exposePrivateFields: true)`.
-- Import that provider directly, or use a barrel that re-exports both the public boundary and its generated `$<Boundary>ForyFieldAccess` companion.
-- If several libraries declare private fields in the hierarchy, each library must provide its own boundary.

-Putting `exposePrivateFields: true` only on the consumer child cannot authorize another library's private state.
-To omit a field intentionally, place `@ForyField(ignore: true)` on its declaration.
-Fory does not silently omit an inaccessible inherited field.
+Same-library private fields need no parent annotation.
+For a cross-library field, expose it from its declaring library with `exposePrivateFields: true` and make the generated companion visible to the child.
+If the child intentionally excludes all private ancestor state, set `ignoreInheritedPrivateFields: true` on that child instead.

+See [Struct Inheritance](inheritance.md) for complete access, omission, and multi-library rules.

 ## Final inherited field cannot be reconstructed

-A non-ignored `final` or `late final` field must receive its decoded value unchanged from a parameter of the concrete child's selected generative constructor.
+A final or `late final` field that remains in the schema must receive its decoded value unchanged from a parameter of the concrete child's selected generative constructor.
 Fory can follow initializing formals, super formals, redirects, and direct constructor initializers across the hierarchy.